rma010101/rev14-session_002B_kafka_mongo_multi_consumer/README.md

 # Kafka + MongoDB + Redis Multi-Consumer Node.js Example

-This project demonstrates how to use Apache Kafka with Node.js, MongoDB, and Redis for a multi-consumer order processing scenario with caching optimization.
+This project demonstrates how to use Apache Kafka with Node.js, MongoDB, and Redis for a **multi-consumer** order processing scenario with caching optimization. **Two consumers** will run simultaneously to process messages from the same Kafka topic, showing load distribution and parallel processing.

 ## Node.js Dependencies & Installation